UtilityBase logoUtilityBase

 1. 1Set the volume slider low, especially when wearing headphones.

-2. 2Press Left — you should hear the tone only in the left speaker.
+2. 2Press Left.
+You should hear the tone only in the left speaker.

 3. 3Press Right, then Stereo, to verify the other channel and both together.